rodrigo0211/HCLIM_Analisys/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**2.6.
 Detect and update non-alphabetic letters in Station names**

 **3. FINDING BREAKINGPOINTS AND FILLING IN DATA (24 hours running time!!)**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CRITERIA:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Check how many rows with Month value from every Year for a certain locationID exists.
+For the missing rows of each Month, add the corresponding rows using the average WetDays/Precipitation/Temp value of the first existing previous month/year and next month/year
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Check if for each group there is any year missing.
+For every year missing, create the corresponding 12 rows (one per each month) with the values for WetDays (and the rest of the variables) following the method forward or backward search implemented already
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Add a column "rowAdded" with 1 for the new rows added, and 0 for the rest

 &nbsp;&nbsp;&nbsp;&nbsp;**3.1.
 Double check breakpoints and fix if needed**

 **4. STL (Seasonal-Trend decomposition)**